zaphosting/docs/docs/vserver-linux-databases.md

 ## Database types

-Depending in which database service you want to install, follow the corresponding guide:
+Depending on which database service you want to install, follow the corresponding guide:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';